 Figure 9: A) The selected concentration combinations (Error<0.2) for having 2 concentration points.
 B) The selected concentration combinations (Error<0.1) for having 3 concentration points.

 Trying a fit with only the 2 concentration points [10,100] results in an average fitting-time of 36.58 hours.
 Trying the one with 3 concentration points [1,30,100] results in a n average fitting-time of 23.93 hours.
-We think that the reason for the longer time with only 2 concentration points is that it has the curve_fit() function in python has more difficulties with fitting the Hill-curve through these points, resulting in the fact that this now becomes the most time expensive step and slowing down the fit.
+We think that the reason for the longer time with only 2 concentration points is that the curve_fit() function in python has more difficulties with fitting the Hill-curve through these points, making in the fact that this now becomes the most time expensive step and slowing down the fit.

 On top of that, we could also see that the fits with less concentration points do perform a bit less (See Figure 10) but do still get the overall pattern.
 This indicates that we can indeed use 3 concentration points for our fit.